MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-VII-Farm-Service-Agency-Department-Agriculture/subchapter-D-Special-Programs/part-761-Farm-Loan-Programs-General-Program-Administration/subpart-A-General-Provisions/section-761.2.md

 *Security value* is the market value of real estate or chattel property (less the value of any prior liens) used as security for an Agency loan.

-*Shared Appreciation Agreement* is an agreement between the Agency, or a lender in the case of a guaranteed loan, and a borrower on the appropriate Agency form that requires the borrower who has received a writedown on a direct or guaranteed loan to repay the Agency or the lender some or all of the writedown received, based on a percentage of any increase in the value of the real estate securing an SAA at a future date.
+*Shared Appreciation Agreement* is an agreement between the Agency, or a lender in the case of a guaranteed loan, and a borrower on the appropriate Agency form that requires the borrower who has received a write-down on a direct or guaranteed loan to repay the Agency or the lender some or all of the write-down received, based on a percentage of any increase in the value of the real estate securing an SAA at a future date.

 *Socially disadvantaged applicant or farmer* is an individual or entity who is a member of a socially disadvantaged group.
 For an entity, the majority interest must be held by socially disadvantaged individuals.
 For married couples, the socially disadvantaged individual must have at least 50 percent ownership in the farm business and make most of the management decisions, contribute a significant amount of labor, and generally be recognized as the operator of the farm.